MBernAca/PecubeGUI_Doc/docs/source/Usage.rst

 | You are also able to provide a simple pre-spm history for the topographic evolution.
 For that purpose, click on “Pre-history” (Figure 4).
 You will be able to provide 4         parameters:

     *	*number of pre-steps*: how many steps for the pre-spm history do you want to provide topographic information
-    *	*uplift rate*: this will be spatially uniform and apply to all pre-history steps
+    *	*uplift rate*: this will be spatially uniform and applied to all pre-history steps
     *	*sea-level temperature*
     *	*atmospheric lapse rate*

 | PecubeGUI will start from the first topographic file provided and interpolate back the pre-spm topographic history according to the amplitude and offset parameters the user will provide in the next steps (see :ref:`Time-evolution-tab`).
 | After clicking the “Ok” button, the files will be copied and pasted into “your_current_project_path\data\SPM”.
-In the meantime, the name “SPM/” is automatically provided to the input parameters “Topography file name”, as well as the grid resolution (i.e., nx and ny, only work with iSOSIA files, Figure 3).
+In the meantime, the name “SPM/” is automatically provided to the input parameters “Topography file name”, as well as the grid resolution (i.e., nx and ny, works only with iSOSIA files, Figure 3).

 .. figure:: ../images/setTopography.png
     :scale: 30